fdecollibus/patterns_in_ethereum_tokens/README.md

 # Patterns and Centralisation in Ethereum Based Token Transaction Networks

-Repository with the code from the paper "Patterns and Centralisation in Ethereum Based Token Transaction Networks", which is currently under submission process.
+Repository with code from the paper "Patterns and Centralisation in Ethereum Based Token Transaction Networks", which is currently under review.

 ## Article Abstract
 We explore patterns, regularities, and correlations in the evolving landscape of Ethereum based tokens, both ERC-20 (fungible) and ERC-721 (non fungible) with the aim of understanding the factors contributing to the rise of certain tokens over others.
 By applying network science methodologies, minimum spanning trees, econometric ARMA models, and the study of accumulation processes we are able to highlight a rising centralisation process.
 Not only ``rich" tokens get richer, but past transactions also emerge as more reliable predictors of new transactions.
 Our findings are validated across different samples of tokens.

 ## Data

-The precise data to run the experiment will be made available under requests.
-Please write to francesco.decollibus@business.uzh.ch
+The exact data to run to repeat the experiments can be made available under request.
+Please contact francesco.decollibus@business.uzh.ch
-For token transfer the order to be followed

 ### Extract Token Transfers
+It is possible to independently collect the data used in this paper.
 For this paper, ethereum-etl tool has been used.
 You have two options:
 1. Download the [Dataset](https://cloud.google.com/blog/products/data-analytics/introducing-six-new-cryptocurrencies-in-bigquery-public-datasets-and-how-to-analyze-them)  directly from [Google Cloud](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=crypto_ethereum&page=dataset).
 2. Run a fully synchronized Ethereum Node, download [ethereum-etl](https://github.com/blockchain-etl/ethereum-etl) tool and run the [*extract_token_transfers*](https://ethereum-etl.readthedocs.io/en/latest/commands/#extract_token_transfers)  method.